8bitprodigy/kolibri_engine/readme.md

 It doesn't have a UI.

-It doesn't do asset management.
+It doesn't manage assets.

-It doesn't do memory management.
+It doesn't manage memory.

-It doesn't do audio or input.
+It doesn't handle audio or input.

 It doesn't have a particle system.

-it doesn't have billboards or a native 3D model format, or a native scene format.
+it doesn't have billboards, a native 3D model format, or a native scene format.

 It doesn't even have a configuration file format.

 Instead, all these features are left up to the game developer to support.
 It's so minimal, one could use it as a framework to build a more specific, more fully-featured engine atop it, making it *not just* a game engine, but a *game engine engine*.
+All it does have is:

+- Main loop with management(pause, unpause, exit) and callbacks

+- "Heads" - couples a render surface with a camera and event callbacks

+- Basic entity system with callbacks to define behavior

+- Generic scene interface with callbacks to support different scene types through dependency injection

+- Simple collision system to handle entity-entity collisions(AABB using spatial hashing)

+- Simple renderer using sphere-frustum intersection to handle frustum culling

+This engine is so simple, it weighs in at only \~1600 lines of C.

 ---